antvis/G6/packages/site/docs/manual/FAQ/faq.en.md

 2. Use the round number for the number type attributes if it is possible, e.g. `r`, `width`, `height`, `fontSize`, etc.;

-3. Assign `labelCfg.style.fontFamily` or `fontFamily` in the text shape who leaves residuals with the font of the brower;
+3. Assign `labelCfg.style.fontFamily` or `fontFamily` in the text shape who leaves residuals with the font of the broswer;

 4. Add white stroke to the text, e.g.: